dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ### Manually install (Windows and Linux)

-1. Download the latest darwin release from [Github](https://github.com/dbt-labs/dbt-cli/releases).
+1. Download the latest release for your platform from [Github](https://github.com/dbt-labs/dbt-cli/releases).
 2. Add the `dbt` executable to your path.
-3. Navigate to your `dbt` path in Finder and double-click on the `dbt` executable:
-    1. You will receive a message that the executable is untrusted and cannot be run.
-Override this by right-clicking the executable and selecting “Open”.
-A new prompt will pop up, allowing you to open the executable.
-    2. After clicking “Open”, a terminal window will appear.
-The window can be closed, and you can now invoke `dbt` from any other terminal*.
-        - You may need to deal with conflicts due to other `dbt` installations.
-Run `which dbt` to see the location of the `dbt` installation you’re using.
-If you get `/usr/local/bin/dbt` from `which dbt`, you’re using the one you just installed.
-If not, you may need to uninstall other installations, directly invoke the executable, or handle path conflicts differently, such as using an alias for the new executable.
-4. Move to a directory with a dbt project, and create a `dbt_cloud.yml` file containing your `project-id` from dbt Cloud.
+3. Move to a directory with a dbt project, and create a `dbt_cloud.yml` file containing your `project-id` from dbt Cloud.
-5. Invoke `dbt --help` from your terminal to see a list of supported commands.
+4. Invoke `dbt --help` from your terminal to see a list of supported commands.

 #### Updating dbt Cloud installation (Windows + Linux)